Information for Authors

 IEEE TAI publishes three types of articles:

-Original Research Regular Manuscript represent significant contributions with novel experimental, analytical, and/or theoretical findings.
+Original Research Regular Manuscripts represent significant contributions with novel experimental, analytical, and/or theoretical findings.
 These articles could be application focused, where the novelty lies in the methodology for adopting an artificial intelligence (AI) algorithm to a challenging application.
 The work needs to be self-contained, scientifically sound, evidence-based, and representing a conclusive treatment of a problem.

-Original Research Review Manuscript offer a systematic survey and a critical assessment of a scientific field with an aim to synthesize the research already done by others into a new form.
+Original Research Review Manuscripts offer a systematic survey and a critical assessment of a scientific field with an aim to synthesize the research already done by others into a new form.
 A review article needs to articulate the methodology for the review including the inclusion and exclusion criteria (methodological filter) for the papers being reviewed.
 The synthesis should lead to open research questions addressing significant research gaps and/or new conceptual frameworks.

-Original Research Briefs Manuscript
+Original Research Briefs Manuscripts

-Original Research Briefs Manuscript are shorter forms of research articles.
+Original Research Briefs Manuscripts are shorter forms of research articles.
 They could offer sufficiently interesting new theoretical, experimental, and/or analytical findings, short comments on topical issues of interest to the journal readership, and/or a blue-sky idea with appropriate evidence of the potential of the idea and its impact on artificial intelligence.

 Manuscript Category Responsibilities